 Loose coupling has a lot to do with the ability to swap implementations

 I disagree.
 The ability to swap implementations is called polymorphism which allows you to swap one object for another.
 Coupling is about the method signature which is used when one object calls another.
 Loose coupling helps to avoid the ripple effect when you need to make a change in the data elements which are passed from one object to another.
-Loose coupling and polymorphism are NOT related as it is possible to have one without the other.
+Loose coupling and polymorphism are NOT related as it is possible to have one without the other, but the more loose coupling you have the more instances of polymorphism you may provide.

 In my framework I can add or remove a column from a database table and I NEVER have to change ANY method signatures in ANY of my Models, Views, Controllers or DAOs.
 I do not have to change ANY properties, and I do not have to change ANY getters or setters.
 Compare this example of tight coupling with this example of loose coupling and you will see the difference.